Our Covid Diary

 We take seriously our role of Risk Management for our landlords and the tenant selection process – always critical – has become somewhat challenging since the onset of Covid.

 We are often processing many applications on each property, sometimes as many as 5 or 6, before finding a tenant who qualifies and meets the criteria in terms of affordability, solid employment, and credit scores etc. Whereas pre-Covid we’d need to process 1 or 2 per property.
+Property rentals in the Covid lockdown have made us far more aware of factors that could risk affordability.

 Still, we currently don’t have any properties where tenants aren’t paying on time because we are and always have been so aware that the prime reason for negative experiences in property letting is a result of rentals agents or landlords who loosely implement this tenant selection step.
 We take pride in that we have managed to successfully navigate these turbulent times, working without the admin support we all used to have.